 Their members include paramedics of all clinical levels, paramedics working in very different fields, including State Ambulance Services, mining fields, private providers covering many different events including large gatherings, sporting events and many other situations where the need for paramedic care is recognised.
 Our membership also includes doctors, nurses, emergency call centre and dispatch centre staff, paramedic academics, aeromedical paramedics, retrievalists, first responders, volunteers and of course those of the future, student paramedics, are members of the College!

-Tom has also fulfilled the criteria to be admitted as Associate of Paramedics Australasia.
+Tom has also fulfilled the criteria to be admitted as a Member of Paramedics Australasia.
 Paramedics Australasia (PA) is the national professional association representing practitioners who provide paramedic services to the community.
 Paramedic practitioners are best known for their involvement in the delivery of out of hospital emergency medical care through their work with various Ambulance Service organisations throughout Australia.
 However, paramedics work in many environments including community, industrial, military and university settings as well as on humanitarian and relief operations

 Scope of Practice